 Researchers training algorithms to detect anomalies in films have achieved impressive accuracy ratings, consistently higher than radiologists themselves.
 Detecting micro deposits of cancer can be challenging for any human to see in a film, but a machine can detect deviations with no trouble.

 So will AI replace radiologists?
 Not in the short term.
 Standard sensitivities suggest that the expert final opinion of a human specialist is still needed to corroborate a machine’s findings and then recommend a treatment path in consultation with the patient and other doctors.
 Machines can’t quite handle that level of interaction yet, but they could help facilitate one on one time with patients.

 We already know that the answers to some of our most persistent health questions lie in our genes and the genes of organizations that infect us.
 Machines have the power to process large amounts of data quickly and efficiently, drastically improving our understanding of complex gene sequencing.

 Increased computing power allows us to study larger and large populations and sample sizes for minute deviations that could unlock answers to diagnoses or cures.
 NVidia, for example, works with Parabricks to deliver the massive computing power necessary to analyze a whole genome, a requirement in clinical research.
 It also has programs to examine molecular “docking” or how a potential treatment will bind to a target protein.

 Machines also make it easier for us to explore cures based on formulations of compounds and simulating high-level trials between compounds faster than any human in a lab could do.
 What previously took months to find out doesn’t work now takes weeks, maybe even less.
 Machines can also run simultaneous experiments, computing in a way that humans can’t.

-The result?
+The result of AI in medicine?
 Humans get answers faster and have more time for higher-order tasks.
 Researchers are better equipped to filter out failures, reducing cost, and time-intensive labor.